-Series 3: Week of December 28th-February 1st Grief and the 8 limbs of yoga
+Series 3: Week of January 1st-February 8th Grief and the 8 limbs of yoga

-Series 4: Week of February 22nd-March 29th Grief and energetic body part 1 Chakras (No class March 29th, Virtual No Class March 27th)
+Series 4: Week of March 1st-April 12th Grief and energetic body part 1 Chakras (No class March 29th, Virtual No Class March 27th)

 Series 5: Week of May 1st-June 12th (no class week of May 29th Grief and the energetic body part 2 Koshas

-Series 6: Week of June 28th-August 2nd Making peace with grief through yoga
+Series 6: Week of July 10th-August 17nd Making peace with grief through yoga